 Common Areas and Facilities

 Be as quiet as possible when walking down the hall to or from your room.
-If you need to talk with someone, use a soft voice.
+If you need to talk to someone, use a soft voice.
 Remember that noise echoes in hallways, and the sound may be amplified in the rooms.
-Try to refrain from talking in the hallway after 10:00 PM and before 8:00 AM.
+Try to refrain from talking in the hallway after 10 p.m. and before 8 a.m.

 Call the porter station to let them know what time to pick up your bags for departure.
 If you need to store them due to late departure, they will give you a ticket to claim your bags later.